Ready to order? Give us a call at the Cheese Counter. 510-250-6033

 - Classic salad of arugula, Parmigiano-Reggiano and thinly sliced bresaola in a light vinaigrette, topped with sliced black truffle.

-- Butternut Squash & Chestnut Ravioli (from The Pasta Shop) topped with butter and black truffle.
+- Butternut Squash & Chestnut Ravioli, topped with butter and black truffle.

 - Mashed potatoes with butter, cream, Beaufort and black truffle.